Find an independent agent near you

 Some Coverage has Limitations on Commercial Structures

 Livestock insurance is similar to crop insurance and is partially funded by the United States Department of Agriculture.
-Depending on the types of animals you have on your farm, you will likely require special coverage for livestock.
-A few options to consider include individual coverage, as well as blanket coverage.
+Depending on the types of animals you have on your farm, you will likely require livestock insurance coverage.
+A few options to consider include individual coverage, as well as blanket coverage:

 Keep in mind that the maximum amount payable per head is dependent upon your choice of insurance (i.e. individual or blanket), so be sure to talk to your insurance agent about which option will work best for your operation.